 - Theft or behavior that results in the destruction of YMCA property.

-- Carrying or concealing any weapon or devices or objects that may be used as weapon.
+- Carrying or concealing any weapons or devices or objects that may be used as weapons.

 - Using or possessing illegal chemicals or alcohol on YMCA property, in YMCA vehicles, or at YMCA sponsored programs.